agilecrm/widget-api-html/README.md

 **d) agile_crm_delete_widget_prefs(widgetName)**

-   This function is used to delete the complete preference of the widget.
+   This function is used to delete the complete preference of the widget and resets it to original setting.

       Syntax:
             agile_crm_delete_widget_prefs(widgetName)